 The Journal of Interspecies Telepathic Communication

 Read true stories of the amazing results of communicating with animals plus prose and poetry transcribed directly from our non-human friends.
-You'll find tested methods to learn and teach interspecies telepathic communication, books and resources, the latest breakthroughs, questions answered by seasoned communicators, a directory of animal communicators for services and support, plus readers' stories, poems, art, book reviews, and letters.
+You'll find tested methods to learn and teach interspecies telepathic communication, books and resources, the latest breakthroughs, questions answered by seasoned communicators, plus readers' stories, poems, art, book reviews, and letters.